cs6771/comp6771/README.md

-# Option 1: Use my virtual machine (supported)
+# Option 1: Use our virtual machine (supported)
 * Install virtualbox
-* Download my virtual machine I've created for you.
+* Download our virtual machine we've created for you.
 It has everything set up.
 Run it with virtualbox.
 The password is "comp6771".
 * In virtualbox, file > import appliance > the file you downloaded.
 Make sure you set the CPU and RAM to something appropriate for your machine.
 * Run `chmod a+x ~/.CLion2019.*/config/plugins/clwb/gdb/gdbserver`
 * Restore [my settings](http://tiny.cc/comp6771clionsettings) (file > import settings)